Norton Children’s Research Institute FAQs

 Part of being in a research study is looking for side effects of medications.
 We want you to report any issues your child has so we can determine if it is related to the study treatment.
 Sometimes we know it may seem silly to report a headache or the common cold to the study team, but it may be more important than you think.
 We would rather have too much information than not enough, so we know your child is getting the best care possible.

 This is a myth about clinical trials and research studies.
 We don’t want anyone to feel like we are “testing” drugs on them or their child.
 Our job is to make sure that the medications we are researching are the best, most effective dose for your child.
-All studies must be approved by a human subject’s protection office and our Institutional Review Board (IRB) to make sure the risks are minimal, and we are not putting your child (medically or ethically) in harm’s way.
+All studies must be approved by a human subject’s protection office and our Institutional Review Board to make sure the risks are minimal and we are not putting your child (medically or ethically) in harm’s way.

-You may or may not directly benefit from research studies.
+You or your child may or may not directly benefit from research studies.
 Your participation may provide additional information that could benefit other children in the future.
 Some medication studies may offer a placebo, or fake drug, while some may offer a new investigational drug that we hope is better than the current options available.
-Because these medications are still being studied, we cannot guarantee that your child will respond to the treatment.
+Because these medications are still being studied, we cannot guarantee your child will respond to the treatment.
 Your child’s health and safety are always our priority, and we want to make sure they are being given the most appropriate treatment.

 Related Stories